 A comprehensive study published in July 2020 shows that without drastic action Earth will be 2.6°C to 3.9°C hotter in 2100 than it was before we started to burn fossil fuels at massive scale.
 This article gives you an overview on climate goals and what exactly is necessary to reach them.

-In the following “1.5C” and “2C” refer to heating of Earth’s surface by 1.5°C and 2°C compared to the time before the industrial revolution.
+Temperatures like “1.5C” and “2C” refer to heating of Earth’s surface compared to the time before the industrial revolution.

 Why does this matter?